-Executive Director, Mireya Reith
+Executive Director, Mireya Reith (Fayetteville, AR)

 Reith received her Master’s in International Affairs from the School of International and Public Affairs at Columbia University (NY), concentrating in Economic and Political Development, and earned her BA in Political Science and Spanish from Williams College (MA).

 Program Assistant and Northwest Arkansas Organizer, Michel Rangel (Fayetteville, AR)

 West Arkansas Organizer, Humberto Marquez (Fort Smith, AR)

 Central Arkansas Organizer, Jenna Greer (Little Rock, AR)

 Jenna Greer was inspired in her teens to begin working with immigrants for a more inclusive, equitative Arkansas.
 She was a founding member of The English House @ ISBC where shetaught English as a Second Language and/or citizenship classes for eleven years.